brouberol/blog/content/pizza-recipe.md

 ### Stretching

 When stretching, you want to make sure to *never* use a rolling pin, and never touch the outside rim, otherwise you'll chase the air out and the crust won't expand as much as we'd want.
-I learned a ton from that [super short video](https://www.youtube.com/watch?v=9f9-xTcKzZo), which really helped me getting that Neapolitan look I wanted to get.
+I learned a ton from that [super short video](https://www.youtube.com/watch?v=9f9-xTcKzZo), which really helped me getting that Neapolitan look I wanted.

 ![streched](https://s3.eu-west-3.amazonaws.com/balthazar-rouberol-blog/pizza-recipe/pizza-streched.jpeg)